Hypophosphatemia

 What causes hypophosphatemia?

-Hypophosphatemia has several causes based on if it’s mild or severe and if it’s acute (sudden) or chronic (long-term).
+Hypophosphatemia has several causes based on whether it’s mild or severe and if it’s acute (sudden) or chronic (long term).

-• The recovery phase of diabetes-related ketoacidosis (an acute and life-threatening complication of diabetes, mainly Type 1 diabetes).
+• The recovery phase of diabetes-related ketoacidosis (DKA).

-• Chronic alcohol use disorder and during alcohol withdrawal.
+• Alcohol use disorder and during alcohol withdrawal.

 • Severe burns.

-• Refeeding syndrome (a syndrome that results in potentially fatal shifts in fluids and electrolytes that may occur when you receive food after prolonged starvation).
+• Refeeding syndrome (potentially fatal shifts in fluids and electrolytes that may happen when you receive food after prolonged starvation).

 • Severe respiratory alkalosis (when your blood doesn’t have enough carbon dioxide).